vijinho/epl_mysql_db/README.md

 ## Simple Example

-e.g. Top-ten teams with most home wins in EPL history, in descending order:
+e.g. Top-ten teams with most home wins in EPL history, in descending order (up to end of 2017-2018 season) (works on mysql and sqlite):

 ```
 SELECT HomeTeam, COUNT(*) AS wins